 The Memorandum of Association (MoA) is a legal document that serves as the charter for the foundation of a company.
-Under the Companies Act, 2013, entrepreneurs must file the MoA with the Registrar of Companies (RoC) during the company formation process in India.
+Under the Companies Act, 2013, entrepreneurs must file the MoA with the Registrar of Companies (RoC) during the company registration process in India.

 The MoA must include the mandatory clauses specified by the law.
 These clauses define the company’s legal identity and the scope of its activities.